peymanshahidi/greg2sol/readme.md

 <br>

 Although reading the help file before using `greg2sol` is strongly recommended, a script for testing different use cases of the command is nevertheless provided for user's convenience.
-The file `greg2sol_test.do` provides three examples of using `greg2sol` for Gregorian to Solar Hijri conversion.
+The file `greg2sol_test.do` provides three examples of `greg2sol` being used for Gregorian to Solar Hijri conversion.
 Follow the steps below to run the test examples:

 &nbsp; 1.
 Download `greg2sol_test.do` from present repository.

 &nbsp; 2.
-Install the `greg2sol` command (lines 15 to 18 of the script take care of this for you).
+Install the `greg2sol` command (lines 15 to 17 of the `greg2sol_test.do` script does this for you).

 &nbsp; 3.
 Run the examples in lower half of the script one at a time.

+Note that the dataset used in test examples is automatically copied to your working directory during installation of the command.
+However, if you wish to skip the installation step please make sure that a copy of `IRR_USD_histExRate.dta` dataset, available in current repository, lives in your working direcotry before running the examples.

 *******************************************************************************
 ## Citation